Cabin at Twin Lakes

-The Richard L. Proenneke cabin, the centerpiece of a National Register Historic Site, was constructed from 1967 to 1968.
+Now the centerpiece of a National Register Historic Site, Richard Proenneke built his cabin from 1967 - 1968.

 Richard Proenneke is an example of self-reliance and independence.
 Only a person of extraordinary energy could have lived the life he chose.
 Despite his remote location, he maintained many friendships and wrote back to anyone who sent him a letter.
 He saw his correspondence, films and journals as a way to share a life untethered to the commercial world.
 Though fiercely independent, he was not a hermit.

 Dick's book One Man's Wilderness and video 'Alone in the Wilderness' give a complete account of his first year at Twin Lakes.
 His journals form the basis of several other books and videos:

 You can purchase these books and videos through our non-profit partner, Alaska Geographic.